bstillman/bgbackup/README.md

 ### Emails

-Details about each backup are emailed to all email addresses listed in MAILLIST and also logged in the database (PERCONA_SCHEMA.xtrabackup_history) for easier monitoring in MONyog, Nagios, Cacti, etc.
+Details about each backup are emailed to all email addresses listed in MAILLIST and also logged in the database (mdbutil.mariadb_backup_history) for easier monitoring in MONyog, Nagios, Cacti, etc.

 ### Encryption